esteininger/vector-search/foundations/vector-search-comparisons/Readme.md

 ## Community

 With the caveat that some of these vector search engines are baked into a parent repository (i.e. Redis vector search within core Redis) we've taken the total number of contributors as of 9/19/2022.

+## Dense vs Sparse

+Can you perform dense vector searches in conjunction with sparse vector searches?

 # Database Details